jlacasa/jlacasa.github.io/_pages/about.md

   - /about.html
 ---

-I am Josefina, currently PhD candidate at K-State.
+I am currently a PhD candidate at K-State.
 Overall, my research lies at the intersection between statistics and crop physiology.
 I work to improve the quantitative methods in agronomy.
 Here you will find news about my research and teaching experiences.
 Stay tuned!